On the Descriptive Complexity of Temporal Constraint Satisfaction Problems: Fixed-point algorithms for TCSPs

 For TCSPs with a template preserved by $\mi$, the algorithm in Figure~\ref{algo:FreeSetsMIN} can be used for finding the union of all free sets due to the following lemma.
 It can be proved by a simple induction using the observation that, for every $\boldf{s}\in R^{\struct{A}}$ and every $V \subseteq \{\boldf{s}\of{1},\dots,\boldf{s}\of{\ar(R)}\}$, the set $ \Filter{R}{V}(\boldf{s})\cup \{\emptyset\}$ is closed under taking intersections. \begin{lemma}[\cite{bodirsky2010complexity}] Let $\struct{A}$ be an instance of $\CSP(\struct{B})$ for a temporal structure $\struct{B}$ preserved by a binary operation $f$ such that $f(0,0)<f(0,x)$ and $f(0,0)<f(x,0)$ for every $x>0$.
 Then the set returned by the algorithm in Figure~\ref{algo:FreeSetsMI} is the union of all free sets of $\struct{A}$. \end{lemma}

-The following lemma in combination with Theorem~\ref{theorem:reduction_pp_constructible} shows that instead of presenting an $\FP$ algorithm for each TCSP with a template preserved by $\mi$, it suffices to present one for $ \CSP(\mathbb{Q};\mathrm{R}_{\mi},\mathrm{S}_{\mi},{\neq})$ where
+The following lemma in combination with \red{Theorem~\ref{REDUCTION}} shows that instead of presenting an $\FP$ algorithm for each TCSP with a template preserved by $\mi$, it suffices to present one for $ \CSP(\mathbb{Q};\mathrm{R}_{\mi},\mathrm{S}_{\mi},{\neq})$ where

-\begin{lemma} A temporal relation is preserved by $\mi$ if and only if it is pp-definable in $(\mathbb{Q};\mathrm{R}_{\mi},\mathrm{S}_{\mi},{\neq})$. \end{lemma} The following syntactic description is due to Micha\l\ Wrona. \begin{proposition}[see, e.g., \cite{Book}] A temporal relation is preserved by $\mi$ if and only if it can be defined as conjunction of formulas of the form where the last disjunct $y \leq x$ can be omitted. \end{proposition} \begin{proof}[Proof of Lemma~\ref{RelationalBaseMi}] The backward direction is a direct consequence of Proposition~\ref{misynt}.
+\begin{lemma} A temporal relation is preserved by $\mi$ if and only if it is pp-definable in $(\mathbb{Q};\mathrm{R}_{\mi},\mathrm{S}_{\mi},{\neq})$. \end{lemma} \begin{remark} Analogously to Lemma~\ref{lemma:RelBaseMin}, Lemma~\ref{RelationalBaseMi} presents a finite relational base for the clone generated by $\Aut(\mathbb{Q};<)\cup \{\mi\}$.
+Moreover, all proper projections of the relations are trivial.
+This eliminates the necessity to use projections of instances for CSPs of temporal structures preserved by $\mi$ (they can be replaced by substructures). \end{remark} The following syntactic description is due to Micha\l\ Wrona. \begin{proposition}[see, e.g., \cite{bodirsky2021complexity}] A temporal relation is preserved by $\mi$ if and only if it can be defined as conjunction of formulas of the form where the last disjunct $y \leq x$ can be omitted. \end{proposition} \begin{proof}[Proof of Lemma~\ref{RelationalBaseMi}] The backward direction is a direct consequence of Proposition~\ref{misynt}.

-For the forward direction, it suffices by Proposition~\ref{misynt} to show that every temporal relation defined by a formula of the form \eqref{mi_clause}, where the last disjunct $y \leq x$ can be omitted, has a pp-definition in $ (\mathbb{Q};<,\mathrm{R}^{\leq}_{\Min})$.
+For the forward direction, it suffices by Proposition~\ref{misynt} to show that every temporal relation defined by a formula of the form \eqref{mi_clause}, where the last disjunct $y \leq x$ can be omitted, has a pp-definition in $(\mathbb{Q};\mathrm{R}_{\mi},\mathrm{S}_{\mi},{\neq})$.
 We prove the statement by induction on $m$ and $n$.
 Note that both ${\leq}$ and ${<}$ have a pp-definition in $(\mathbb{Q};\mathrm{R}_{\mi},\mathrm{S}_{\mi},{\neq})$.
 For $m,n\geq 0$, let $R_{m,n}$ denote the $(m+n+2)$-ary temporal relation defined by the formula \eqref{mi_clause}, where we assume that all variables are distinct and in their respective order $x,y_{1},\dots,y_{m},z_{1},\dots,z_{n},y$.

-In the \emph{base case} $m=n=1$, we set $\phi_{1,0}(x,y_{1},y)=\mathrm{R}_{\mi}(x,y_{1},y)$ and $\phi_{0,1}(x,z_{1},y)=\mathrm{S}_{\mi}(x,z_{1},y)$.
+In the \emph{base case} $m+n=1$, we set $\phi_{1,0}(x,y_{1},y)=\mathrm{R}_{\mi}(x,y_{1},y)$ and $\phi_{0,1}(x,z_{1},y)=\mathrm{S}_{\mi}(x,z_{1},y)$.
 The \emph{induction step} is divided into three individual claims. \begin{claim} If $\phi_{m-1,0}(x,y_{1},\dots,y_{m-1},y)$ is a pp-definition of $R_{m-1,0}$, then